In September, Halifax becomes home to thousands of students who attend Dalhousie University, Saint Mary's University and University of King's College.

 Every year, police respond to complaints related to the actions of students who live both on and off campus.
 In that regard, this year is no different.
 The major neighbourhood concern is noise, but we also receive complaints of liquor offences, property damage and by-law offences such as unsightly premises.
-The complaints come not only from long-term residents but from other students as well.
 In many cases, the offenders aren’t aware of the impact their actions have on their neighbours or other members of the community.
 The communities around the universities are made up of a mixture of single-family houses and rental properties primarily utilized by students.
 Disruptive behaviour is not acceptable.
-As a Halifax resident, you are expected to ensure your actions don’t negatively impact the quality-of-life in our community.
+As Halifax residents, everyone is expected to ensure their actions don’t negatively impact the quality-of-life in our community.

 What we’re doing

 Each September, we launch Operation Fall-Back, an approach that consists of education, outreach and enforcement as necessary.
 Operation Fall-Back runs throughout the month of September and features directed enforcement and additional patrol in known complaint areas around these communities.

 Please note that warnings don’t have to be given prior to a ticket being issued.

 Liquor Control Act